monibf/2D-GC/README.md

 OSX/Linux: `pip3 install -r requirements.txt`

-You can then executing your operating systems respective launch script.
+You can then execute your operating systems respective launch script.

 ## Installation